Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector

 It should be noted that to improve the consistency, the most recent CMD-3 detector MC simulation includes different detector specific effects in the DCH, like: amplitudes variations, wires inefficiencies, correlated noises on both ends of the wire readout, $r-\phi$ resolution dependencies with layers and etc, which were conditioned with time per each collected energy point.
-And the bare DCH description, without account of all these effects, was given inconsistency of about 15\% in the reconstruction efficiency of pion decayed tracks.
+And the bare DCH description, without account of all these effects, was given inconsistency of about 15\% in the reconstruction efficiency of pion decayed tracks, which can give a feeling of the upper possible range of the level of complications on the reconstruction of pion decayed tracks in the case of a naive description of the detector.
 The other check of this pion decay inefficiency correction was performed with repeating the full analysis with the relaxed cuts: $N_{hits} \ge 10 \to 8$, $\chi^2<10 \to 20$, $|\Delta \rho| <0.3 \to 0.6 ~\text{cm}$.
 The looser cuts make the pion decay inefficiency smaller by a factor of 2--2.5 at the $\sqrt{s}>0.54$~GeV, but the pion form factor variation is only at the level of $(0.04\pm 0.01)\% / (0.01 \pm 0.01)\%$ for the RHO2013/RHO2018 seasons.